!Call To Action

 Shaking Or Tilting The Head: You might see Fido shaking or tilting his head.
 You may notice that your pet’s ears feel heated.
 He may also paw his ears or rub his head on objects, including you.
 A foul odor, as well as discharge that is green, red, yellow, brown, or black, can all indicate an infection.
 A dog with an infection may not want his ears or head touched.

-If you notice any of these indicators, please contact your Galena, MD veterinarian right once.
+If you notice any indicators of deafness in dogs, contact your Galena, MD veterinarian immediately.

 Schedule An Appointment At Our Rancho Santa Fe, CA Animal Clinic